 Is there a free alternative to Google Workspace?

-Yes, free alternatives to Google Workspace are LibreOffice and Lark.
+Yes, free alternatives to Google Workspace include LibreOffice and Lark.
 They can effectively meet the needs of individuals, small teams, or businesses operating on a limited budget.

 While LibreOffice has limited features, Lark has extensive features that are completely free for small to medium-sized teams.